dv/dotfiles/README.md

-# david does dotfiles, too
+# David does dotfiles, too

 Forked from "holman does dotfiles", these are my personal dotfiles.